 Some of these pedalboards create the sounds you would associate with the electric guitar.
 In other cases, the guitarists use them to create otherworldly soundscapes.

-Need More Music Documentaries in Your Life?
+More Music Documentaries to Watch

 Even though a few of the documentaries above are series, these likely aren’t even near enough if you’re obsessed with music.
 Fear not, as there are plenty more where that came from.
-We have a list of music documentaries you can stream absolutely free.